AqwamCreates/DataPredict/docs/Tutorials/CreatingProbabilityToLeavePredictionModel.md

-# Creating Probability To Leave Prediction Model
+# Creating Probability-To-Leave Prediction Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could predict the likelihood that the players will leave.

 Currently, you need these to produce the model:

-* Any classification models
+* Any classification model

 * A player data that is stored in matrix